wistia/wistia-open-docs/_posts/2012-07-03-player-api.md

 ### Start Video Playback at a Specific Time

 In this example, you want the video to skip ahead a certain amount of time when the viewer presses 'play'.
-This utilizes the <span class="code">bind on play</span> functionality built into the API.
+This utilizes the `bind on play` functionality built into the API.

 <pre><code class="language-javascript">
 <div id="wistia_29b0fbf547" class="wistia_embed" style="width:640px;height:360px;" data-video-width="640" data-video-height="360">&nbsp;</div>